linmonsv/Django/README.md

 _Don’t filter away any results in this type of manager subclass_ _This manager is used to access objects that are related to from some other model_

+Calling custom QuerySet methods from the manager

+**Creating a manager with QuerySet methods**
+Not every QuerySet method makes sense at the Manager level

+**from_queryset()**
+you might want both a custom Manager and a custom QuerySet

+###Custom managers and model inheritance

+**Implementation concerns**
+Whatever features you add to your custom Manager, it must be possible to make a shallow copy of a Manager instance

 ##Performing raw SQL queries
 ##Database transactions
 ##Multiple databases